Inspiration

 5. Face the past – All excuses for crappy behavior are rooted in the past.
 It is vital this action must be addressed, from contacting law enforcement about unaddressed transgressions, to facing those we have wronged on a personal or ethical level and asking for amends, to admitting our own mistakes and owning them, this step cannot be overlooked.
 In a nutshell this part of the program is about ridding oneself of excuses.
 No excuses equals no more self-destructive behavior.
 Period.

 6. Learn a new skill or refresh an old one – If education has been deserted, it must be corrected.
-Haven’t finished high-school or followed through on that degree?, this will be focused upon.
+Haven’t finished high-school or followed through on that degree?
+This will be focused upon.
 If one has a desire to step into a new trade or skill, that’s fine as well.
-One cannot function in society without purpose nor can one function in one’s own life without purpose.
-If purpose has been to get to the next high, well, that’s a horrible purpose, one that life will rid itself of quickly.
+One cannot function in society without purpose nor can one function in one’s own life without it either.
+If all it has been is to get to the next high, well, that’s a horrible avocation, one that life will rid itself of quickly.
 The more we increase our value, the more we have a reason to live; the more LIFE wants us to live.

 I also feel doctors, both medical and physiological, would have to be part of the show.
 In my opinion it would be irresponsible to offer less than this to both the participants and viewers.